 How Poisonous are Christmas Trees?

-With all of that said, if you are able to choose a non-shedding Christmas tree, do that and you can save yourself from worrying at all.
+They are safer for dogs, and you can save yourself from worrying at all.

 Other Christmas Dangers for Dogs

-On the other hand, some of the things that are used as decorations, or to keep the Christmas tree alive and well can be extremely poisonous to dogs.
+On the other hand, some of the things that are used as decorations or to keep the Christmas tree alive and well can be very poisonous to dogs.

 Holly is considered to be very poisonous to dogs.
 However, since it has an extremely bitter taste and sharp leaves, dogs will most likely stay away from it.

-Holly is actually pretty poisonous to humans as well, and can cause some serious digestive problems like vomiting and diarrhea.
+Holly is actually pretty poisonous to humans as well and can cause some serious digestive problems like vomiting and diarrhea.

 In fact, ingesting over 20 berries can even be fatal to children.
 You should also make sure that your dog doesn’t mistake the branches of holly for a chew toy.

 Mistletoe has become increasingly popular in recent years, and having live mistletoe in your home is something that is practically common, as well as making table centerpieces and wreaths from it.
 However, you should be careful with mistletoe since it is very poisonous to dogs.

-If your dog eats mistletoe he can have serious gastrointestinal problems, but that is probably the least of it since he can also experience breathing difficulties, heart problems and nerve or brain damage.
+If your dog eats mistletoe, he can have serious gastrointestinal problems, but that is probably the least of it since he can also experience breathing difficulties, heart problems, and nerve or brain damage.

 We've answered the question, are Christmas trees poisonous to dogs, and now it's time to talk about different berries that often find their way into our homes during Christmas as part of various decorations and displays.

 If you are not sure what type of berry you are using exactly, that can be a potential danger to your dog.

 Even though most of the poisonous berries are not interesting to dogs since they have a bitter taste, that is not true for all berries, which means that you need to be really careful.

 So, if you really want to have poinsettia in your home at Christmas, you should keep it out of the reach of your dog.

 RECOMMENDED: 22 Dos and Don'ts When Spending Christmas with Dogs